 What is the Sheep Health and Welfare Group?

 The Sheep Health and Welfare Group (SHAWG) is an independent body with membership that reflects the range of organisations involved in the sheep industry.
-It will continue to act as a very extremely useful link between representatives of the sheep industry with Government departments and their agencies.
+It acts as an extremely useful link between representatives of the sheep industry with Government departments and their agencies.

 SHAWG’s main objectives are: